 Guide to Idaho Car Insurance

 The car insurance laws vary from state to state, and drivers should be aware of their state’s laws before hitting the road.
-In Idaho, drivers are required to carry liability and uninsured motorist coverage.
+In Idaho, drivers are required to carry liability insurance; insurers must offer uninsured/underinsured motorist (UM/UIM) coverage, but you may reject it in writing.

 Idaho Minimum Insurance Requirements